Felician Záh: Ancestry and family

 Felician III originated from the gens (clan) Záh, which possessed several landholdings and villages in Nógrád County.
 According to historian György Györffy, the ancestor of the kindred was a leader of those Székely militiamen, who were settled for the purpose of border surveillance during the reign of Stephen I of Hungary.
 By the end of the 12th century, the kindred divided into several branches; due to incomplete data, there are only fragmented genealogical tables, and there is inability to connect the branches with each other.
 Felician's branch owned lands in the northern part of Nógrád County, at the border of Kishont County.

 Felician was born in the second half of the 1260s as one of the two sons of Záh II.
 His uncle was the influential prelate Job I, who served as Bishop of Pécs from 1252 until his death in 1280 or 1281.
 As a partisan of Duke Stephen, he reached the zenith of his influence in the period starting with the death of Béla IV, when he also held temporal offices in addition to his bishopric.
 Felician and his brother Job II were first mentioned – albeit without names – by a contemporary document in June 1272, when their father was already deceased.
 Both of them were still minors during the issue of the charter.
 Job II died sometime after 1275, leaving Felician as the sole heir of the property and wealth of his branch.
 Following Bishop Job's death, Felician inherited his acquired lands, but it is possible he was still minor during that time.
-Felician also had a sister, who married Paul Balog from the Tombold branch.
+Felician also had a sister, who married Paul Balog from his clan's Tombold branch.
 Felician disappears from the sources for the next two decades.
 At sometime he married an unidentified noblewoman.
 They had three children, his namesake son and heir Felician IV, and two daughters, Sebe, who married local county noble Kopaj Palásti, and Clara.